Mclaughlin-repos/cypress-playground/README.md

 git clone https://github.com/Mclaughlin-repos/cypress-playground.git
 ```

-After cloning the repo, you will be asked for your username and password when running the `npm install`
+After cloning the repo, you will be asked for your username and password

 ```
 username = the username you used to be granted access to the repo